President Jokowi calls on regional chiefs to maximize tracing | ExBulletin

 Governors, regents and mayors must go to the field to see firsthand the condition of residents.
 Fast tracking and maximum grip.
 The more people who are separated are exposed, the faster Indonesia will improve.
 Vaccine invitations should always be campaigned, ”Jokowi said in his directive.

-The mayor of Makassar, Moh Ramdhan Pomanto (Danny Pomanto), who was present with all the regional chiefs of South Sulawesi, explained that the hopes and calls of the president have been fulfilled in the city of Makassar.
+The mayor of Makassar Moh.
+Ramdhan “Danny” Pomanto, who was present with all the regional chiefs of South Sulawesi, explained that the hopes and calls of the president had been fulfilled in Makassar.

 All of the President’s instructions were carried out in Makassar.
 Makassar Recover and his detector working group were able to capture and separate healthy and sick people.
 We will redo this massif in the near future so that the recovery in all sectors can be optimal, ”said Danny.

-Also read: Fatmawati please vaccinate the financial services industry forms collective immunity in the community

-Deputy Mayor Fatmawati Rusdi and Makassar DPRD President Rudianto Lallo participated in a virtual briefing from President Joko Widodo on the 10th floor of the War Room.
+Meanwhile, Deputy Mayor Fatmawati Rusdi attended President Joko Widodo’s leadership virtually on the 10th floor of the War Room.

 It is known that President Joko Widodo started his working visit in South Sulawesi, namely in the Wajo regency, then headed to the city of Makassar to give guidance to all policy makers in South Sulawesi .